The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

 When Task Types Are Applied

-Importantly, task types are applied at both ingestion time and query time.
+The important thing is that task types are applied both at ingest time and at query time.

-• At ingestion time (when importing files into the corpus): Each chunk is embedded with RETRIEVAL_DOCUMENT and saved to the index
+• At ingest time (when importing files into the corpus): Each chunk is embedded with RETRIEVAL_DOCUMENT and stored in the index.

-• At query time (when calling retrieval_query()): The search query is embedded with RETRIEVAL_QUERY and compared to the saved document vectors
+• At query time (when calling retrieval_query()): The search query is embedded with RETRIEVAL_QUERY and compared against the stored document vectors.

 In other words, the asymmetry is baked into the index.
 To change the document-side task type, you need to recreate the corpus and re-import the files.